tanvir-git/odoo-documentation/content/applications/services/helpdesk/timesheet_and_invoice/invoice_time.rst

 ========================================================

 Have the option to work with prepaid support services, meaning that a sales order and a corresponding invoice are issued and, once the service is done, you can deduct the time spent.
-Odoo allows it to happen because the applications are fully integrated, resulting in faster responses to your customer needs.
+CoquiAPPs allows it to happen because the applications are fully integrated, resulting in faster responses to your customer needs.